-Meridian’s definition of a credit hour is consistent with the Code of Federal Regulations, sections 600.2 and 600.24, as: “the amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally established equivalency reasonably approximating not less than one hour of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work each week for approximately…ten to twelve weeks for one quarter hour of credit, or the equivalent amount of work over a different amount of time.”
+“The amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally established equivalency that approximates not less than one hour of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work each week for approximately ten to twelve weeks for one quarter hour of credit, or the equivalent amount of work over a different amount of time.”

-New courses should be reviewed and approved by the curriculum committee for compliance with the credit hour policy.
+All new courses are reviewed and approved by the Curriculum Committee, for compliance with the Credit Hour Policy.

 Interested in learning more about the programs at Meridian?